zilishen/documentation/content/nms/acm/how-to/policies/log-format.md

 ## Applying the Policy

-In API Connectivity Manager (ACM), when an Infrastructure Administrator creates an environment, the following log format policy is applied by default:
+In API Connectivity Manager, when an Infrastructure Administrator creates an environment, the following log format policy is applied by default:

 - Logs are in JSON format
 - Logs are written to file